The Ping installer for Windows is automated to make it as simple as possible. Follow these quick steps to get installed and up and running with Ping.

 - Qlik Server URL for Email Link allows you to enter a slightly different URL for access to the server.
 In most circumstances repeat the Host Name entry here.
 Where the hostname is an internal only connection due to network restrictions you will need to enter the external DNS or IP to ensure links from emails etc can work.

-- After you’ve populated the Data Source information click on ‘Test Connection’, you should see a message saying connection successful.
+- Click on ‘Test Connection’, you should see a message saying connection successful.

 - Click ‘Save’ to save your configuration settings.